A Ray of Sun: Plot

 In 1943, with the film "Rome, Open City", they achieve their first great success.
 Italian cinema had miraculously risen from the ruins of war.
 Roberto is baptized the inventor of Italian neo-realism.
 The two brothers, however, have doubts: "Theories of any kind are a limitation and do not nourish freedom of expression.
 And we really had no need of these."
 They know that in order to rediscover man, you have to be humble, you have to see him as he really is, not as you would like him to be according to ideologies.

-Roberto and Renzo continue their collaboration on many other Italian films.
-They try to link image with music in an increasingly effective way.
-Harmonious collaboration, in which there is no longer a despot with a victim.
+Roberto and Renzo continued to collaborate on several other Italian films, working on the relationship between image and music in their film scores.

 At this time Hollywood stagnates in a crisis without precedent: production crises, actors’ crises, crises of ideas.
-The greatest actress of that period, Ingrid Bergman, falls in love with Rossellini's films.
+Ingrid Bergman falls in love with Rossellini's films.
 She comes to Italy to join the brothers and makes seven films with them.
-These become films of worldwide success which produced by Roberto, without a studio, without an industrial plant.
+These become films of success which produced by Roberto, without a studio, without an industrial plant.
 This only aggravates the crisis in Hollywood ... and also increases interest in demolishing Roberto's reputation.

 After years of fruitful collaboration, Ingrid Bergman and Roberto separate.
 Renzo continues to compose music for other films but, since he refuses compromise, a fracture is soon created between him and the world of cinema.
 During this time, Roberto wants to see him and talk to him, as he had always done in the grave moments of their lives.
 Roberto is going through a creative crisis that is destroying him inside.
 Certain work conditions are mortifying for him.
 He confesses that he wanted to give up directing films.
 If he got back behind the camera, it wouldn't be to produce commercial films but to learn something new and to free men from their ignorance.
 "The important thing is to inform, the important thing is to instruct, but to educate is not important."
 He believes that cinema has failed its mission to be the art of the 20th century.

 From then on, Roberto shoots documentaries and television films.
 Renzo dedicates himself to the composition of operas.
 At a late age they learn that "all of the suffering that we are called to endure disappear into nothing.
 Because, in fact, the balance of our life ends with nothing of consequence.
 But the most surprising reality is the following: that the world is actually something other than what we, Roberto and me, thought it was and for which we were, both of us called upon to give our contribution.
-It is a great tragedy that this world is completely unknown to us, because it is made outside of us, while we unawares were busy constructing that which we thought was our world.”
+It is a great tragedy that this world is completely unknown to us, because it is made outside of us, while we unawares were busy constructing that which we thought was our world."